jvoisin/snuffleupagus/doc/source/faq.rst

 How mature is this project?
 """""""""""""""""""""""""""

-This project was floating around since early 2016 and we did the first commit the 28ᵗʰ of December of the same year.
+This project has been floating around since early 2016 and we did the first commit the 28ᵗʰ of December of the same year.
 We're currently in an alpha phase, finding and fixing as many bugs as possible before the beta.